 Janelle Monáe ft.
 Zoë Kravitz- Screwed

 I’ve read YouTube commentators saying that this song is purely about sex.
 It does use lots of innuendo and direct references to sex.
-Despite this it’s not just about sex.
+Despite this, it’s not just about sex.
 The song deals with gender inequality, mass shootings, feeling upset because Trump is the President of the US, and how sex is used to gain power.
-There’s a ton going on in this one and the back beat sounds summery, vibey and cheerful even though the themes are sombre.
+There’s a tonne going on in this one, and the backbeat sounds summery, vibey, and cheerful even though the themes are sombre.

 Salt n’ Pepper-None of your business

-I grew listening to Salt n’ Pepper not exactly PG I know.
-My sister happens to be 14 years older than me so it was bound to happen.
+I grew up listening to Salt n’ Pepper—not exactly PG, I know.
+My sister happens to be 14 years older than me, so it was bound to happen.
 She was a huge fan of these ladies and made me on too.
-This song deals with how women are judges for exhibiting sexual freedom and taking ownership of their bodies.
-The last line of the song drives home the message “Who are you to judge there’s only one true judge and that’s God so chill and let my father do his job”
+This song deals with how women are judged for exhibiting sexual freedom and taking ownership of their bodies.
+The last line of the song drives home the message, “Who are you to judge?
+There’s only one true judge, and that’s God, so chill and let my father do his job.”

 Queen Latifah- U.N.I.T.Y

 I still dance to this one at parties with its jazzy saxophone groove and the iconic Queen Latifah who can resist.
-The anger in her voice “who you calling a bitch” speaks volumes and yet she still says “love a black man from to infinity” showing that the Queen is no man hater.
+The anger in her voice, “Who are you calling a bitch?” speaks volumes, and yet she still says, “Love a black man from to infinity,” showing that the Queen is no man hater.
 She only wants respect.

 Eternal- The power of women